cs124/pa4-quizlet/README.md

 We recommend checking out the following before getting started on PA5:

 * The Week 5 videos and slides on Canvas.
-* The J+M readings on Vector Semantics and Embeddings, and Sequence Labeling for Parts of Speech and Named Entities
+* The J+M readings on Vector Semantics and Embeddings

 ## Getting the Assignment